preprocess_signals

 Description

-Applies a boxcar smoothing filter to a Signal
+Apply a boxcar smoothing filter to a column of Signal

 Theory